atet/raspberrypi/README.md

 * Press the Windows key and search for "ubuntu" and open **Ubuntu 18.04 LTS**
 * In Ubuntu Bash, execute "`ssh pi@<PI'S IP ADDRESS>`"
    * You may get a warning of "`The authenticity of host...`", just answer "`yes`"
-   * If you get "`WARNING: REMOTE HOST IDENTIFICATION...`", just follow the directions and reset with "`ssh-keygen -f...`"
+   * If you get "`WARNING: REMOTE HOST IDENTIFICATION...`", just follow the directions given
 * Use the default password "`raspberry`" and press Enter
    * Typing the password will be invisible for security

 [![.img/step03c.png](.img/step03c.png)](#nolink)